hbowie/practopians/content/core/Principles.md

 Title: Principles

-This list identifies our most fundamental beliefs about the world and our place in it.
+Our principles identify our most fundamental beliefs about the world and our place in it.

 1. We are [humanistic][humanism]: we are focused on human concerns and human potential.